bagisto/user-guide/docs/2.2.0/configure/configurations.md

  ![Invoice Slip Design](../../assets/2.2.0/images/configure/invoiceSlip.png)

-**4.Invoice Reminders** Automated notifications or communications sent to customers to remind them of upcoming or overdue payments for invoices.
+**4.Invoice Reminders** Automated notifications or communications sent to customers to remind them of upcoming or overdue invoice payments.

  ![Invoice Reminder](../../assets/2.2.0/images/configure/invoiceReminder.png)

-After clicking on the **Save Configuration** button.
+After then click on the  **Save Configuration** button.
 ## Pricing

 Details about the cost of goods or services, including base price, discounts, taxes, and additional charges information.